HarishJagdale0/OnExam.com/README.md

 # 📝 OnExam.com
 **OnExam.com** is a powerful, flexible, and secure platform for creating and managing **online exam portals**.
-Built to there support schools, colleges, acheving institutes, recruiters, and certification providers, onexam.com allows anyone to set up and conduct exams online with ease features. b;mrfw getmg;wmge get hwgde heth h;g;eymnw gh;rlhrwl lry
+Built to there support schools, colleges, acheving institutes, recruiters, and certification providers, onexam.com allows anyone to set up and conduct exams online with ease features. b;mrfw getmg;wmge get hwgde heth h;g;eymn

 ## 🚀 Features